 Best option for an entry-level travel rewards card

-If you’re just starting out in the world of travel rewards and want to get your feet wet before you dive into a more complex rewards program, the Chase Sapphire Preferred is a great starter card if you have good to excellent credit.
+If you have good-to-excellent credit and want to get your feet wet before you dive into a more complex rewards program, the Chase Sapphire Preferred is a great starter travel card.
 Since the Sapphire Preferred’s points transfer to a variety of travel programs, you can learn the workings of a few airline loyalty programs and test out transferring points to miles for a relatively small $95 annual fee.
 Or, if you decide this is all too complicated and time-consuming for you, you can cash in your points for statement credits and call it a day.

 Chase Sapphire Reserve

 The Chase Sapphire Reserve card is Chase’s luxury-level card with a $550 annual fee.
-Although the 60,000-point sign-up bonus for spending $4,000 in the first three months is a bit lower than the Sapphire Preferred card’s bonus, you’ll earn more with the Sapphire Reserve’s boosted rewards: 50% extra redemption value toward Chase Ultimate Rewards travel and Pay Yourself Back purchases (compared to 25%), and 3 points per dollar on dining and travel (compared to 2 points).
+Although the 50,000-point sign-up bonus for spending $4,000 in the first three months is a bit lower than the Sapphire Preferred card’s bonus, you’ll get the same value ($750) when redeeming for travel through Chase due to the Sapphire Reserve’s boosted rewards value: 50% extra redemption value toward Chase Ultimate Rewards travel and Pay Yourself Back purchases (compared to 25%).
+You’ll also earn more in rewards – 3 points per dollar on travel, compared to 2 points.